-Type approval of pipe penetrations and cable transits fitted in the bulkheads and decks where heat-sensitive materials are used and which are subject to fire integrity and water tightness requirements shall include a prototype test of watertightness in accordance with the procedure specified in Appendix 1 to Section 4, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Type approval of pipe penetrations and cable transits where heat-sensitive materials are used and which are subject to fire integrity and water tightness requirements and which are designed to be fitted in bulkheads and decks of passenger ships and special purpose ships, which fire protection shall be arranged equivalent to that of passenger ships, shall include a prototype test of watertightness in accordance with the procedure specified in Appendix 1 to Section 4, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Fire tests and tests of watertightness for such penetrations and transits designed to be fitted in bulkheads and decks of cargo ships and special purpose ships, which fire protection shall be arranged equivalent to that of cargo ships may be performed independently of each other.